Exact, Nonparametric Sensitivity Analysis for Observational Studies of Contingency Tables: Data Analysis

-We use the procedure described in Section \ref{sec:ijk_contingency_table} to conduct sensitivity analysis across the two subgroups and to adjust for multiple testing.
-Taking the result using the second set of scores in Table \ref{tb:data_analysis_result_table}, for example.
-Both the joint null hypothesis of no effect for every child as well as the subgroup null hypotheses for black girls and boys are rejected at level $\alpha =0.05$ under the assumption of no unmeasured confounding (i.e., $\Gamma = \exp(\gamma) = 1$; see Section \ref{sec:Model_for_sensitivity_analysis}).
-The null hypothesis is rejected for black girls from low-income, single-parent households for all $\Gamma \leq 3$.
-In contrast, the null hypothesis for black boys cannot be rejected for all $\Gamma > 2$.
+The results of the data analysis are in Table \ref{tb:data_analysis_result_table}.
+Both the joint null hypothesis of no effect as well as the subgroup null hypotheses for Black girls and boys are rejected at level $\alpha =0.05$ under the assumption of no unmeasured confounding (i.e., $\Gamma = \exp(\gamma) = 1$).
+The null hypothesis for Black girls is rejected for all $\Gamma \leq 2.5$.
+In contrast, the null hypothesis for Black boys is rejected for all $\Gamma \leq 1.5$.
+In words, our sensitivity analysis suggests that girls benefit more from pre-K care, even after accounting for moderate unmeasured confounding.

-Our sensitivity analysis points to two possible explanations.
-First, our results suggest that girls benefit more from pre-K care, even after accounting for moderate unmeasured confounding.
-This is consistent with findings from \citet{joo2010long}, who reported significant improvements in reading and math scores among low-income girls who attended Head Start, but not among boys.
-Similarly, \citet{anderson2008multiple} found that early education programs were strongly associated with lower juvenile arrest rates and higher high school graduation rates among girls. \citet{Ewing2009} theorized that these gender differences may be explained by girls' advantages in temperament and attention regulation, which foster better relationships with instructors and support early learning.
-Alternatively, our conclusion that girls benefit more may reflect imbalances in resource allocation between genders: in low-income families, limited resources may be prioritized for boys~\citep{joo2010long}, leading to lower enrollment in center-based care and less parental support for girls.
-This suggests that, in addition to encouraging girls to enroll in pre-K care, providing additional resources for parental care may be equally effective.
+The result of the sensitivity analysis parallels some findings from \citet{joo2010long}, who reported significant improvements in reading and math scores among low-income girls who attended Head Start, but not among boys.
+Also, \citet{Ewing2009} theorized that these gender differences may be explained by girls' advantages in temperament and attention regulation, which foster better relationships with instructors and support early learning.